collorg/halfORM/README.md

 ```

 ## Insert
-To insert a tuple in the relation, use the `insert` method as shown bellow:
+To insert a tuple in the relation, use the `insert` method as shown below:
 ```python
 Person(last_name='Lagaffe', first_name='Gaston', birth_date='1957-02-28').insert()
 ```